-D3 Indicate terms for which tran :
+- D3 Indicate terms for which transfers may enroll:

-D3 Fall Х
+- D3 Fall X

-D3 Winter
+- D3 Winter

+- D3 Spring X

-D3 Spring Х D3 Summer
+- D3 Summer

 D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?